tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

-So it’s not like China is deliberately opening their captured<sup class"add">[sic: captive]</sup> audience to the rest of the world.
+So it’s not like China is deliberately opening their captured<sup class="add">[sic: captive]</sup> audience to the rest of the world.
 It’s just getting easier for the media to move fluidly across borders without a government’s consent.
 Chinese creators who travel abroad may return to China with fresh perspectives and want to include facets of life beyond what is strictly sanctioned by the Chinese government.

 And as the government cracks down on representation, they find more clever ways to code it into the media, while still checking off all the other boxes for praising the state.
 Like *The Untamed*.